 Wakefield Waterfront has a long and fascinating history.
 The Aire and Calder Navigation, and the Calder and Hebble Navigation once provided a transport link that was vital to Wakefield's prosperity.
 The Waterfront was a hub of industry, lined with mills and warehouses, maltings and other businesses.
 The aim of our project is to research this history with the help of the local community.
 For more information please see our dedicated website: Wakefield Waterfront

-Please check the News page for information on:
+Please check the News page for new information on: